 You can build it however you want, and on any budget.
 Chances are that someone has already done a build in your budget range, and heavily documented it so it’s easier for you to make your decision.
 Even weird things like 350cid rotating assembly inside of a 400cid block have been heavily documented by hundreds of people.

 Besides the aftermarket, the small-block Chevy is pretty bullet proof in near stock form.
 Chevy built it for nearly 50 years, and they ironed out all the little kinks with the small-block a long time ago.
 Want more power but don’t want to stray from the factory reliability?
 Stick a set of ported Vortec heads on it and make 350 horsepower on factory Chevy parts.

 6. They’re Sexy!

-Whether you love or hate the styling of the IROC Z, you’ll probably agree that its an interesting design.
-It represents the Camaro’s before it, but doesn’t really represent Camaro’s after it.
-Its the weird middle child in the Camaro family.
-The body lines and shape strongly represent the original Camaro, and thats a great thing considering how good the original Camaro looked.
-However its not a perfect design, the “4-eyed” head lights aren’t that good looking, and the rear wing is a little to small in my opinion.
+Whether you love or hate the styling of the IROC Z, you’ll probably agree that it’s an interesting design.
+It represents the Camaros before it but doesn’t really represent Camaros after it.
+It’s the weird middle child in the Camaro family.
+The body lines and shape strongly represent the original Camaro, and that’s a great thing considering how good the original Camaro looked.
+However it’s not a perfect design, the “4-eyed” head lights aren’t that good looking, and the rear wing is a little too small in my opinion.

 Is this a bad thing?

-What’s kind of weird is how similar the older Fox Body’s look to the IROC Z. They both used 4-eyed headlights that were placed in a nearly identical manner, they both use long, horizontal tail-lights, and they both have obvious fender bulges.
+What’s kind of weird is how similar the older Fox Body looks to the IROC Z. They both used 4-eyed headlights that were placed in a nearly identical manner, they both use long, horizontal taillights, and they both have obvious fender bulges.
 However, the Fox Body is quite a bit more rounded than the IROC, the IROC has a lot of sharp lines that could’ve been rounded off.